dimi309/small3d/README.md

 Setup
 -----

 Let's proceed to make our first program.
-Create a directory, called "ball".
+Create a directory, called *ball*.
-Then create another directory within it, called "resources" and place "ball.obj" in it.
-Also add the following code to a CMakeFiles.txt within the "ball" directory:
+Then create another directory within it, called *resources* and place *ball.obj* in it.
+Also add the following code to a CMakeFiles.txt within the *ball*
+directory:

 	cmake_minimum_required(VERSION 3.0.2)